Church LED Wall — Everything You Should Know

 The days of analog projectors are long gone with their choppy imagery, lack of brightness, and laggy display.
 Now, most churches are shifting to LED displays/LED walls to communicate and connect with their community in a more interactive and informative way.

-Before getting an LED display screen for church, there are several factors to consider and endless options to choose from.
+Before getting an LED display screen for church stages, there are several factors to consider and endless options to choose from.
 So, before you start searching, read this guide to understand what an LED wall is and why your church needs one.

 What is a LED Wall?